xu-shitong/machine_learning/README.md

 To run any experiment python code, execute under root directory.
 Otherwise there might be 'file not found' error

 To submit a program to Imperial College London GPU cluster, run `sbatch submit.sh FILE.py` under root directory.
 The training outputs will be saved in the root directory.

+Note that the notes in machine-learning_note directory concentrated on machine learning excluding Deep Learning.
+Deep Learning pdf notes are in the deep_learning project.

 ## file structure
     /machine_learning